Azure Monitoring

 Prev Next

-When you click on a cloudSwXtch instance in a resource group, you are taken to the cloudSwXtch information page for that instance.
-From this page you can view properties and other standard Azure component screens.
+When users click on a cloudSwXtch instance in a resource group, they are taken to the cloudSwXtch information page for that instance.
+From this page, users can view properties and other standard Azure component screens.

 image.png